-Endesa Capital Finance LLC has issued preferred capital securities and the revenue of this issuance has been borrowed by the Company.
-The amount of this loan (note) is EUR 1,474,052.77.
-The note, which matures on 28 March 2013, bears interest at a rate equal to three-month European InterBank Offering Rate (Euribor) plus the margin (0,30%), provided, however, that the 3-month Euribor rate shall in no event be less than a nominal annual rate of 4,00% or more than a nominal annual rate of 7,00%.
+The loan, which matures on 28 March 2013, bears interest rate at a rate equal to three-month European InterBank Offering Rate (Euribor) plus the margin (0.30%), provided, however, that the 3-month Euribor rate shall in no event be less than a nominal annual rate of 4.00% or more than a nominal annual rate of 7.00%.

-The Company lent to companies of Endesa Group the debt issued.
+The debt issued by the Company was lent to companies of the Endesa Group.

-Amsterdam, February 15, 2011.
+Amsterdam, April 5, 2012.